 Such a lovely and simple dessert!
 Provided of course it’s made the right way.
 So no milk, no yoghurt, no cream cheese, no whipped cream and most certainly no whipped egg white!
 Just cream.
 Cooked Cream.
 And preferably cream with lots of fat because then you will need less gelatine.

 You can serve the panna cotta after a few hours (or the next day) with a rich strawberry or raspberry sauce, but we prefer to enjoy the panna cotta with a bit of candied orange zest, simply because we want to balance the sweetness and richness of the panna cotta with the acidity and bitterness of the orange.
 Home made is preferred, see the recipe for an Orange Flan.

 - 3,5 leaves of Gelatine

 - 1 Vanilla Bean

 - Candied Orange

 Slowly bring the cream to the boil.
 Add the seeds of the vanilla but also add the remainder of the bean.
 Now keep close to boiling for 15 minutes.
 Stir when necessary.
-Remove from the heat and stir in the sugar until totally resolved.
-Now pass through a sieve to make sure you have removed all the bits you don’t want.
-Follow the instruction of the gelatine and add (in our case) 3,5 leaves.
-Stir well until homogenous.
+Remove from the heat and while stirring add the sugar until totally resolved.
+Now pass through a sieve to make sure you remove all the bits you don’t want.
+Follow the instruction of the gelatine and add the leaves.
+Stir well until homogeneous.
 Cool the liquid somewhat before filling the forms.
 We used a silicone mold.
 Nice and easy!
 The only thing you need to do is to make the mold a bit moist with water.
-Let the panna cotta’s cool and then store in the refrigerator.
-Maybe you need to stir a few times to make sure the vanilla seeds don’t and up on the bottom (later on top) of your panna cotta.
-Don’t forget to seal with cling foil, otherwise your panna cotta’s will absorb aromas from other food in the refrigerator.
+Let the panna cotta cool and then store in the refrigerator until set.
+Don’t forget to seal with cling foil, otherwise your panna cotta will absorb aromas from other food in the refrigerator.